JiriChara/kindergarten/README.md

 ### Perimeter

-Perimeter is a module that represents an area in you application (garden, kitchen, table, button etc.).
+Perimeter is a module that represents an area in you application (garden, kitchen, table, button, admin page etc.).
 Perimeter defines methods that should be exposed and rules that must be followed on that particular area.

 ### Sandbox